Knowing how to analyze trading opportunities is a fundamental skill for traders.

 Makers, Takers, and Candlestick Creators

-No matter how you do your trading, in order to make trades, you need to use an exchange.
+No matter how you do your trading, in order to make trades, you need to use a trading platform or exchange.

-When we talk about trading, some picture well-dressed professionals examining complicated charts and graphs on large monitors while others picture traders shouting orders and flashing hand signals on the floor of a stock exchange.
+When we talk about trading, some picture well-dressed professionals examining complicated charts and graphs on large monitors while others picture traders shouting orders and flashing hand signals on the floor of an exchange.

-Exchanges allow their users or customers to trade assets by enabling different assets to be listed on the exchange and providing a way for people to trade those assets.
-Most digital exchanges rely on order books to facilitate peer-to-peer trading.
+Trading platforms allow their users or customers to trade assets by listing specific assets on the platform and providing a way for people to trade those assets.
+Most digital platforms rely on order books to facilitate peer-to-peer trading.

 An order book displays all of the active buy and sell orders for a given asset.